Friends Activity Guide · Singapore

 Ideas:

-Cost: Almost free if you already have games or streaming subscriptions.
+Cost: Almost free with games or streaming subscriptions

 Singapore's hawker culture makes eating out affordable.